 Finally, take a look at the contracts that are being called when you push buttons.
 Your wallet will require you to confirm each button-push, and it will tell you which contracts are being triggered.
 If you call a contract that you’ve never called before, your wallet should alert you that you’re dealing with a new address.

 Pro Tip: Before you can use an NFT marketplace, you’ll need some cryptocurrency and a wallet to hold it in.
 And in order to get cryptocurrency, you’ll need an exchange.
-We’ve got a list of the best crypto exchanges and a list of the best crypto wallets to help you pick the ones that are right for you.

 For example, here is a Metamask wallet confirmation that pops up when you try to submit a bid on SuperRare.com.
 The address is circled in red.